I’m Alison Wiley here in Portland, Oregon, writing since 2007 about how to be rich in what matters.

 I do plenty of stumbling.
 I make some poor choices, and I write about them, and learn from them.
 I pay attention to readers’ comments, and reply to them.
 I like to laugh at myself.
 We can all become richer and more joyful, together.

 You won’t find any ads at Diamond-Cut Life.
 You won’t find any trash-talking.
 I dive below the roiling ocean of bitter bipartisan politics.
 This is the diamond-cut life: chiseling our focus down to true riches, and what unites us.

 My paid work is for the state of Oregon, being of service to the transit agencies in the largely rural, stunningly beautiful, southwestern corner of the state.
 Most days I like my work very much.

-I have a B.S. in Sociology from Wake Forest University in North Carolina and an M.S. in Counseling Psychology from California State University, Fullerton.
-My wonderful husband Thor Hinckley leads the nation’s leading renewable energy program at Portland General Electric.
-We don’t have children, but we love children, and our pint-sized neighbors Alayna and Jeremiah are in and out of our house constantly.
-We’re on the southeast flank of Mount Tabor here in Portland, with the solar panels on the roof and the poetry post in the garden next to the pedestrian path.
-Please say hello if you’re in the neighborhood.
-Whether or not you’re in the neighborhood, I’d love you to share your thoughts or just say hello in a comment.
-And please visit again.
+My wonderful husband, Thor Hinckley, built the nation’s leading renewable energy program at Portland General Electric.
+We don’t have children (we met too late) but we love children.
+We’re on the southeast flank of Mount Tabor here in Portland, in the house with the solar panels on the roof and the poetry post in the garden, next to the bicycle/pedestrian path.
+Please say hello if you’re in the neighborhood, or say hello in a comment.